Source: Investigators examine ideology of Texas gunman

 Republicans in Congress, he said, “cannot continue to meet this epidemic with a shrug.”

-“I pray it wasn’t kids, but it looked like kids,” he said.
-The bodies were covered in white towels, slumped over bags on the ground.
-“It broke me when I walked out to see that."
+Allen, about 25 miles (40 kilometers) north of downtown Dallas and with a population of about 105,000 residents, is among the Dallas-Fort Worth area's diverse suburbs.
+The area saw the largest Asian American growth rate of any major U.S. metro area, according to U.S. Census figures.
+Those statistics show Allen's population is about 19% Asian, 10% Black and 11% Hispanic.

-Further away, he saw the body of a heavyset man wearing all black.
-He assumed it was the shooter, Payton said, because unlike the other bodies it had not been covered.
+Allen also is connected to another of Texas' recent mass shootings.
+Patrick Crusius lived there in 2019 before he posted a racist screed online that warned of a "Hispanic invasion" and drove to El Paso, where he opened fire at a Walmart, killing 23.
+Crusius, 24, pleaded guilty to federal hate crime and weapons charges in February.

-Stengle reported from Dallas.
-Associated Press writers Michael Balsamo in Washington, Vanessa Alvarez in New York, James Vertuno in Austin, and Adam Kealoha Causey in Dallas and Gene Johnson in Seattle and Rebecca Boone in Boise, Idaho, contributed to this report.
+Balsamo reported from Washington, and Stengle reported from Dallas.
+Associated Press writers Vanessa Alvarez in New York, James Vertuno in Austin, Adam Kealoha Causey in Dallas, Gene Johnson in Seattle and Rebecca Boone in Boise, Idaho, contributed to this report.

 Credit: AP